 Formento’s is prominently located on Randolph Street’s “Restaurant Row,” and tucked around the corner lies sister shop Nonna’s, selling made-to-order sandwiches, desserts and retail goods.

-True story designed the complete brand identity, including a hand-drawn script logotype, signage, menus, stationery, website, and dozens of map illustrations for their massive wine list, as well as packaging for a retail line of Formento’s-labeled wines and sauces.
+True story designed the complete brand identity, including a hand-drawn script logotype, signage, menus, stationery, website, dozens of map illustrations for their massive wine list, and packaging for a retail line of Formento’s-labeled wines and sauces.

 The overhand script “F” in the logo was based on the signature of Fred Wagner Jr.

 Interior designers Barron & Stoll create lush experiences that make all guests feel regal, uplifted and welcome.
 With a traditional viewpoint, they will often throw in a few curves and introduce modern or outsider touches inspired by their travels or appreciation for art – each space telling a unique story, equally comforting and provocative.

 Like their work, their brand identity consists of formal elements, presented informally.
 For stationery, tactile production methods including embossing and letterpress were used to reflect the luxuriousness of their work.

 For their website, an immersive 3D experience was designed, encouraging users to discover their work like navigating a globe.

 Balena is an Italian-inspired restaurant focusing on foods sourced from the farms of the Midwest.
 Its beverage program showcases wines from all regions of Italy, and its amaro-based cocktails are offered on a 1-to-10 scale of bitterness.